Who Is Liable for Car Accidents in the Snow?

 Colorado Revised Statutes CRS section 42-4-1101 (1) states that driving over a “reasonable and prudent” speed on snow or ice can be negligent.
 This means the motorist who caused the accident in the snow can be held legally responsible for the other driver’s injuries.
 Therefore, they can still be held liable even if they are not driving over the speed limit but fail to exercise reasonable caution in the snow.

 The Colorado statute requires drivers to practice “reasonable care” under the conditions.
-Meaning they should use their judgment to drive in a way that is reasonable in icy and snowy conditions.
+This means that drivers should use their judgment to drive in a way that is reasonable in icy and snowy conditions.
 However, this is a subjective requirement since “reasonable” can differ depending on the circumstances.
 As such, the statute is flexible, similar to the common law that requires motorists to slow down as the weather conditions worsen.
 In general, a car crash will be evidence that the at-fault party may have been driving without reasonable care.

 Tailgating That Leads to a Rear-End Crash